erikedin/Behavior.jl/docs/TUTORIAL.md

 Given a machine filled with coffee beans
 ```
 Note that the string provided to the `@given` macro matches that of the `Given` step.
-This is how ExecutableSpecifications connects the steps in the Gherkin `.feature` file
+This is how Behavior connects the steps in the Gherkin `.feature` file
 with actual code.

 The `do context ... end` is the test function that will run for this step.